marcusFjHinz/snapcast-control/README.md

 prerequisites:
 * a running snapcast server
+* mpv player available on the snapcast server
 * python3 available on the system
 * in order to play spotify streams: librespot available on the snapcast system